All it takes to play baseball is a strong arm, good speed and the coordination to hit the ball. That’s it.

 Deployment and Release

-Due to the nature of the value streams and dependencies, deployment of integrated value may also depend on effective DevOps capabilities at this portfolio level.
-Although the DevOps function is primarily illustrated at the program and large solution levels, often those capabilities may be all that’s needed.
-In other cases, however, additional portfolio considerations require special treatment.
-There may be dedicated or Shared Services and Systems Teams that help integrate the solution into a portfolio-level Release.
+Due to the nature of the value streams and dependencies, deployment of integrated value may also depend on effective DevOps capabilities at this level.
+In some cases Agile release trains provide all the DevOps capability that’s needed.
+In other cases, there are additional portfolio considerations.
+These may even require dedicated or Shared Services and Systems Teams that help integrate the solution into a portfolio-level release.